jacobw328/Netflix-suggestions-app/PROPOSAL.md

 # Proposal: Netflix suggestions app
-## An app that suggests Netflix movies and tv shows for the user
+## An app that suggests Netflix movies and tv shows for the user.
 Jacob Wagner

 ## Needs and Opportunities
-Explain the problem you have noticed that needs to be solved with a project like yours.
-This is also your hook, so make sure you grab our attention.
+People need something to helo t hem find movies and tv shows so they don't have to waste time searching movies and following the highlights to see what to watch.
+They need something that will do it for them based on their personality.

 ## Audience / Clients / Users
-Explain who will benefit from your project.
-How will you be able to access them for testing?
+The intended audience for this app are people who are new to Netflix and people who bored within there genre(s).

 ## Product
-What is the actual product you will show this spring.
-This project may be made of atoms or bits, but you must have something to show.
-I'm not interested seeing a bunch of great ideas at the end of the year.
-I want to see things.
+This product is an app in which users will take a test to determine their personality and find out which movies best suits them.
+I will show the class the app when the project is due.

 ## Timeline
 What is your monthly timeline for this project.
 I want to see a list of